Giacomo Casanova: On the run

 This time, however, his mission failed and he fled to Cologne, then Stuttgart in the spring of 1760, where he lost the rest of his fortune.
 He was yet again arrested for his debts, but managed to escape to Switzerland.
 Weary of his wanton life, Casanova visited the monastery of Einsiedeln and considered the simple, scholarly life of a monk.
 He returned to his hotel to think on the decision, only to encounter a new object of desire, and reverting to his old instincts, all thoughts of a monk's life were quickly forgotten.
 Moving on, he visited Albrecht von Haller and Voltaire, and arrived in Marseille, then Genoa, Florence, Rome, Naples, Modena, and Turin, moving from one sexual romp to another.

 In 1760, Casanova started styling himself the Chevalier de Seingalt, a name he was to use increasingly for the rest of his life.
-On occasion, he would also call himself Count de Farussi (using his mother's maiden name) and when Pope Clement XIII presented Casanova with the Papal Order of the Éperon d'or, he had an impressive cross and ribbon to display on his chest.
+On occasion, he would also call himself Count de Farussi (using his mother's maiden name) and when Pope Clement XIII presented Casanova with the Papal Order of the Golden Spur, he had an impressive cross and ribbon to display on his chest.

 Back in Paris, he set about one of his most outrageous schemes—convincing his old dupe the Marquise d'Urfé that he could turn her into a young man through occult means.
 The plan did not yield Casanova the big payoff he had hoped for, and the Marquise d'Urfé finally lost faith in him.

-Casanova traveled to England in 1763, hoping to sell his idea of a state lottery to English officials.
-He wrote of the English, "the people have a special character, common to the whole nation, which makes them think they are superior to everyone else.
-It is a belief shared by all nations, each thinking itself the best.
-And they are all right."
-Through his connections, he worked his way up to an audience with King George III, using most of the valuables he had stolen from the Marquise d'Urfé.
+Casanova traveled to England in 1763, hoping to sell his idea of a state lottery to British officials.
+He wrote that the English "have a character not found elsewhere and common to the whole nation, which makes them think themselves superior to all others.
+This is a supposition common to all nations, each thinks itself the first.
+They are all right."
+Through his connections, he worked his way up to an audience with George III, using most of the valuables he had stolen from the Marquise d'Urfé.
 While working the political angles, he also spent much time in the bedroom, as was his habit.
 As a means to find females for his pleasure, not being able to speak English, he put an advertisement in the newspaper to let an apartment to the "right" person.
 He interviewed many young women, choosing one "Mistress Pauline" who suited him well.
 Soon, he established himself in her apartment and seduced her.
 These and other liaisons, however, left him weak with venereal disease and he left England impoverished and ill.